 This improved access has changed the landscape of education and is a fact of life college leadership should address in order to maintain student engagement.
 It is common for college students to expect classes to be available wholly or partially online or for course materials to be digital, and college and universities should meet these expectations to foster strong learning environments.

 Reconciling the effects of technology in higher education with the benefits

-As technology makes information more accessible and colleges offer more options for students, i.e. full- and part-time enrollment, distance learning, etc., it is correct to assume college enrollments will rise.
-Already, according to the National Center for Education Statistics, undergraduate enrollment increased by 30 percent in college and universities between 2000 and 2015.
-This number is estimated to continue growing with a projected increase in enrollments of 14 percent by 2026, bringing the total number of undergraduate students to 19.3 million.
+As technology makes information more accessible and colleges offer more options for students, i.e. full- and part-time enrollment, online learning, etc., it is correct to assume college enrollments will rise.
+Already, according to the National Center for Education Statistics, undergraduate enrollment is projected to increase by 2% by 2029, bringing the total number of undergraduate students to 17 million.

 While this is encouraging news, it makes it all the more important for college leadership to prepare to address the needs of this growing student population with a collegiate program that takes advantage of the enhanced access to content provided by technology.

-Finding processes that work, where improved student success is evident and a better learning experience is had by students, is ultimately what college leadership should be working to create.
+- Finding processes that work, where improved student success is evident and a better learning experience is had by students.

 At its very center, technology improves educational access.
 Willing learners can obtain the content and materials they need to have a successful collegiate career with technology.
 However, if they aren’t taught how to properly use that technology by instructors, the system ceases to be beneficial.
 It is up to the college leadership of today and tomorrow to consider this aggregate approach when developing programs for future college students.